Have questions about NewsGuard? We have answers. Browse through the list of Frequently Asked Questions below.

 How does NewsGuard make money?

-NewsGuard makes money by licensing access to its database of independent ratings to companies, educational organizations, hospital systems, and other entities that want to provide their customers, teachers and students, or patients with a trusted source of information to distinguish credible news sources from untrustworthy sources.
+NewsGuard makes money by selling subscriptions to its browser extension and Reality Check newsletter, and by licensing access to its database of independent ratings to companies that want to provide their customers with reliable information from trustworthy sources.

 Is NewsGuard government-funded?

-NewsGuard is a for-profit organization, and most of our revenue comes from licensing our data about news sources and narratives to private-sector companies.
+NewsGuard is a for-profit organization, and our revenue comes from licensing our data about news sources and narratives to private-sector companies.
+We do not receive any government funding today.

-A small portion of our revenue comes from government entities in Western democracies licensing NewsGuard’s data about state-sponsored disinformation campaigns from places like Russia, China, and Venezuela targeting Western democracies.
+In past years, a small portion of our revenue has come from government entities in Western democracies licensing NewsGuard’s data about state-sponsored disinformation campaigns from places like Russia, China, and Iran targeting Western democracies.
 This work is unrelated to NewsGuard’s credibility ratings for news sources; it is entirely focused on identifying and tracking state-sponsored disinformation campaigns.
+(We have not executed any such contracts since 2021, as federal contracts are difficult to win or fulfill for small businesses of our size.)

 Learn more about our work tracking state-sponsored disinformation narratives here.